 10. Pay Taxes on Time

-A key tenet of strong business credit is not owing too much money to anyone.
+A fundamental tenet of strong business credit is not owing too much money to anyone.
 This includes business taxes.
 If you don’t pay your taxes on time or pay too little, your business credit could suffer.
 Hence, it’s highly recommended to set up a schedule for paying taxes monthly or quarterly.
 Numerous software tools can do this for you, along with filing the payments and estimating what you’ll owe come tax season.

 As you can see, the rules for building and maintaining business credit are pretty straightforward.
 Still, you may find yourself in a predicament with two choices, and you’re not sure which one would help your business credit.

-Below, we’ll go over a few faqs for business credit.
+Below, we’ll go over a few FAQs for business credit.

 Should You Close Old Business Credit Accounts?

 When reviewing your business credit profile, you might find old credit cards or lines of credit that you no longer use.
 Contrary to popular belief, closing old accounts will not improve your business credit score.
-It’s actually more likely to have the opposite effect.
+It’s more likely to have the opposite effect.
 Remember, one of the requirements for strong business credit is a long credit history.
 Closing accounts essentially shortens your credit history and makes your business seem younger.

 In summary, old unused accounts look better to credit bureaus than no accounts.